AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Conclusion

-Although Florida has high car insurance costs on average, you can save money by maintaining a good driving record, keeping up your credit score and comparing quotes from different insurance companies.
+Although Florida has high car insurance costs on average, you can save money by maintaining a good driving record, keeping up your credit score, comparing quotes from different insurance companies.

 Never accept a first offer.
 Always shop the market as companies give different discounts for different qualifications and be sure to compare rates “apples to apples” with the same amounts for bodily injury liability per person or per accident, property damage liability per accident and more.
 The cheapest car insurance for you may be different from your neighbor, so it’s worth a bit of legwork.